SAP/cf-cli-java-plugin/CONTRIBUTING.md

 This a checklist of things to keep in your mind when opening pull requests for this project.

-0. Before pushing anything, validate your pull request with `go test`.
+-1.
+Before pushing anything, validate your pull request with `go test`
+0. Make sure you have signed the [Contributor License Agreement](#contributor-license-agreement)
 1. Make sure any added dependency is licensed under Apache v2.0 license
 2. Strive for very high unit-test coverage and favor testing productive code over mocks (mock in depth wherever possible)